The Centers for Student Success

 The Amica Center for Career Education offers a comprehensive range of services to graduate students including:

-- Individual career coaching on all topics related to finding internships and full-time opportunities.
+- Individual career coaching on all topics pertaining to choosing a major, finding an internship, applying to graduate school, or securing a full-time opportunity.

-- Specialized programs, company site visits, and alumni networking opportunities.
+- Specialized programs, company site visits, and alumni connections.

 Graduate students are welcome to available resources in the Amica Career Center.
 Stop by our office, or call (401) 232-6090.